-As John Brierley says in his book: “What goes up, must come down” – the view back over the valley after the climb
+As per John Brierley’s book: “What goes up, must come down” – the view back over the valley after the climb

 The Canal de Castilla that flows into Fromista

 The walk into Fromista

-At 17:30 I found bus stop number 10 and got on my bus with my ticket to Fromista.
+At 17:30 I found bus stop number 10 and got on the bus with my ticket to Fromista.
 The driver spoke very little English and just showed me to a seat when I presented my ticket … ok, so hopefully that meant this bus was going to Fromista!

-The previous night, while ‘studying’ the official website of the bus services, I counted that the bus would stop 17 times before it would get to the final destination, Fromista.
+The previous night, while ‘studying’ the official website of the bus services, I counted that the bus would have to stop 17 times before reaching its final destination, Fromista.
 I wrote each town’s name down in my little notebook and as we left Burgos, I would tick off the name of each place where we stopped … silly, I know 😌 … but this way, I was making sure I was going in the right direction or could at least telling someone where I am if I get lost!

-As the bus got closer to Fromista, more and more passengers would get off and eventually I was the only one on the bus for the last 4 stops.
-The bus driver still stopped at every little town, got out at the bus stop and had a chat with the ladies standing there.
-A few minutes later, he would get back on the bus and almost look surprise that I was still there.
-He would then just asked with a frown “Fromista?” and I would nod my head and say “Si” … and then we would drive on.
+As the bus got closer to Fromista, more and more passengers got off and eventually, for the last 4 stops, I was the only one left on the bus.
+The bus driver still stopped at every little town, got out of the bus and chatted to the ladies standing there.
+A few minutes later, he would get back on the bus and almost look surprised that I was still there.
+He would then just asked with a frown “Fromista?” and I would nod my head and say “Si” … and then we would continue the drive.

-It was so funny that I could almost laugh … that’s now if I wasn’t so anxious about a positive outcome of this trip!
+It was so funny that I almost laughed … that’s now if I wasn’t so anxious about a positive outcome of this trip!

-As we drove into Fromista (at last!), he asked “Albergue?” and then I realised that Berto and I never arranged a meeting point … oh dear!
+As we drove into Fromista (at last!), he asked “Albergue?” and then I realised that Berto and I never arranged a meeting point … oh my!